awcodify/sysctl-theme/_posts/2025-05-13-seo-optimization-with-arsxy-theme.md

 ### Front Matter SEO Fields

-Sysctl makes it easy to add important SEO metadata to each page:
+Arsxy makes it easy to add important SEO metadata to each page:

 ```yaml
 ---